vtamara/cocoon-ajax-project-objective-result-indicator/README.md

-`data-ajaxdata` the first one is the URL to the method new of the objectives controller (that creates and objective with default information and returns its id), the second one is the id of the HTML that holds the identification of the project (required by the method new)
+`data-ajaxdata` the first one is the URL to the method new of the objectives controller (that creates and objective with default information and returns its id), the second one is the id of the HTML that holds the identification of the project (required by the method new).

 The tables for results and identifications are analogus, except that they have an additional column for referencing objective in the case of results